New to Travel?

 Coaches ask that players wear any white t-shirt (no Arlington Soccer logos, please), athletic shorts, shinguards and cleats.
 Players should bring a properly inflated ball marked with your name, water bottle.

 Do I need to attend all the tryouts or do I just pick one?
-What about age groups with CCL and NCSL tryouts?

 Can my child try out in a different age group?